 While GSA has served its users for a long time, Google has announced that it will discontinue the maintenance and the support for GSA in 2019 when the last of the customer support licenses for GSA expire.
 This leaves GSA customers without a search solution and an urgent need to find a replacement.

-The change may seem daunting as Google Search Appliance has been a great investment.
+The change may seem daunting as the Google Search Appliance has been a great investment.
 It entails the on-premises installation and configuring the network settings to connect GSA to the web as well as to the existing infrastructure.
 Needless to say that setting up GSA has required technical expertise.

 Google Search Appliance migration to AddSearch